-At the Moscow Aviation Institute (MAI), a "Skufik" drone has been developed to check the condition of industrial, transport and hazardous objects.
+At the Moscow Aviation Institute (MAI), a "Skufik" drone has been developed to check the condition of industrial, transport, and hazardous objects.
 This unmanned aerial vehicle (UAV) is capable of conducting inspections and collecting data without human intervention.

-Our drone makes it possible to carry out full diagnostics even in hard-to-reach places — at height, inside structures or in conditions where human presence may be dangerous.
+Our drone makes it possible to carry out full diagnostics even in hard-to-reach places - at height, inside structures, or in conditions where human presence may be dangerous.
 The creation of a 3D prototype of the drone has now been completed, software has been developed, and a basic configuration has been selected in two versions: with and without a flaw detector.
-The next step is the assembly of a physical sample, patenting and field tests.
+The next step is the assembly of a physical sample, patenting and field testing.

 The drone, called "Skufik", is equipped with a built-in ultrasonic flaw detector and cameras.
-It generates acoustic waves, records their reflections from the surfaces of objects and transmits data to a computer for complete analysis.
+It generates acoustic waves, records their reflections from the surfaces of objects, and transmits data to a computer for complete analysis.
 This approach allows you to quickly identify hidden damage that cannot be detected during a normal visual inspection.

 The device can operate in autonomous mode, following a given route, or under the control of an operator.
 It is also possible to record the flight path for subsequent repetition.